TebasMartinez/portfolio_website/README.md

 ## Domain

 ## Compliance
-The website complies with local legal requirements including an Impressum and a Datenschutzerklärung.
+- The website includes an Impressum and a Datenschutzerklärung to comply with local legal requirements.